What Can Guinea Pigs Eat? (Safe Foods List)

 - Good source of nutrients

-- Low to moderate levels of calcium
+- Contains moderate levels of calcium

 - Guinea pigs can eat regular curly endive, as well as Belgian endive